NickCarton/hello_hapi/README.md

 a
 This will run tests and a linter using the default linting settings.asdasd qqqqqqqqqqqt
-Run tests and code coverage with `npm run coverage`.
+Run tests and code coverage with `npm run coverage`.a

 ## License1